 It is a busy world we live in.
 Dinner time gets scattered, covered, and smothered very easily.
 When at all possible, make sure your family sits down at one table and shares meals together – television off.
 You will never learn more about your child in any other setting than at a dinner table.

-9. Show them how to live
+9. Show them how to live.

-10. Learn many skills
+10. Learn new skills.